 In almost every kitchen, you’ll see a reach-in cooler, freezer or both.
 They frequently act as cold storage center between the walk-in and the production area and help reduce the number of trips to the walk-in for food items.
 In smaller work spaces, a reach-in may be the sole cold storage option.
 In either case, the reach-in provides quick access to ingredients needed to prepare all kinds of meals.
 Determining the correct combination of size, features and options needed for your application can speed up your workflow and even help reduce your energy usage.

 As freshly prepared sandwiches and salads are becoming a standard part of many menus, prep tables are increasing in importance.
-If you don’t have one, chances are you will soon, and you should consider a few things before selecting one.
-To begin with, prep tables should have enough storage and work space to keep up with daily volume.
-Mega top versions offer an extra row of pans for added capacity.
-Additionally, tables with a flat lid option offer multi-function capability.
-When the top is closed, you have an extra work table and prep area.
-The flat lid can also be completely removed for more convenient access to pans.
-Prep tables also need to fit into your limited workspace.
-Look for one that has a front-breathing refrigeration system that allows you to integrate it into existing counters.
+If you don’t have one, chances are you will soon.
+Prep tables should have enough storage and work space to keep up with daily volume.
+Mega top versions, with an extra row of pans for added capacity, can help keep up with demand.

-Rack refrigeration systems allow you to combine individual refrigeration systems of your equipment into one remotely located system.
-By remoting systems, including those in reach-ins, walk-ins and ice machines, you can remove heat produced by multiple refrigeration systems from the kitchen and reduce air conditioning load which will, in turn, reduce your electrical bill.
+Multi-compressor refrigeration systems allow you to combine the individual refrigeration systems of your equipment into one remotely located system.
+By remotely locating systems, including those in reach-ins, walk-ins and ice machines, you can remove heat produced by multiple refrigeration systems from the kitchen and reduce air conditioning load which will, in turn, lower your electric bill.
 These outside systems, typically roof-mounted, also reduce noise level and extend the life of equipment.
-Systems can be equipped with electronic controls allowing you to access functions remotely for more efficient operation and servicing.